 Teks ini hanya tersedia dalam bahasa Inggris

-Level and volatility of Indonesia's inflation rate have historically been higher than some peer emerging nations.
-While these other countries share inflationary rates of between three and five percent during the period 2005 - 2012, Indonesia contains an average annual inflation rate of around 8.5 percent during the same period.
-There is, however, a more moderating trend visible since 2009 (see graphic below).
+The level and volatility of Indonesia's inflation rate have historically been higher than in some peer emerging nations.
+Whereas these other emerging countries shared inflationary rates of between three and five percent during the period 2005 to 2013, Indonesia contained an average annual inflation rate of around 8.5 percent in the same period.

 Peaks in Indonesia's inflation volatility correlate with administered price adjustments.
 Energy prices (fuel and electricity) are set by the government and therefore do not float according to market conditions, meaning that the resulting deficit has to be absorbed by subsidies.
 This puts serious pressure on the government's annual budget deficit and also limits public spending in more long-term productive matters, such as infrastructure and social expenditures.
-Moreover, rearranging energy subsidies implies political risks as social unrest emerges inflicted by inflationary pressures.
+Moreover, re-arranging energy subsidies implies political risks as social unrest emerges inflicted by inflationary pressures.
 One characteristic of Indonesia is that a large quantity of its population is clustered just above the poverty line, meaning that a relatively minor inflationary shock can push them below that line.
 When the Susilo Bambang Yudhoyono administration decided to reduce its massive fuel subsidies in late 2005 due to the rising international oil price, it soon led to double-digit inflation rates of between 14 and 19 percent (year on year) until October 2006.
-Furthermore, the country's core inflation has been volatile as well because of second round effects of energy price adjustments that pass through to the broader economy (for example through rising transportation costs).
+Furthermore, the country's core inflation - which excludes items that are vulnerable to temporary price volatility - has been volatile as well because of second round effects of energy price adjustments that pass through to the broader economy (for example through rising transportation costs).

 (annual percent change)

-Indonesia's characteristic volatility in inflation rate causes an usually larger deviation from the annual inflation projections.
-The consequence of such inflationary uncertainty is that it creates economic costs such as the country's current higher (domestic and international) borrowing costs than its emerging market peers.
-When a track record of meeting inflation targets is established, greater monetary policy credibility will follow.
+Indonesia's characteristic volatile inflation rate causes a traditionally larger deviation from the annual inflation projections of Bank Indonesia.
+The consequence of such inflationary uncertainty is that it creates economic costs, such as the country's higher (domestic and international) borrowing costs compared to its emerging market peers.
+When a good track record of meeting annual inflation targets is established, greater monetary policy credibility will follow.

 Food prices are traditionally highly volatile in Indonesia and subsequently impose a big burden on the poorer households who live under or just above the poverty line.
 These households spend more than half of their total expenditure on food items.
 Higher food prices therefore cause serious poverty basket inflation which may lead to increases in the level of poverty.
 Failing harvests in combination with a slow reaction of the government to substitute food products with food imports are causes for inflation peaks.

 Bank Indonesia (BI), Indonesia's central bank, has as main objective to ensure rupiah stability.
 It uses a wide range of instruments to stem mounting inflationary pressures in the country.
 Its bank rate policy is adjusted when inflation targets are not met.
-Since June 2009 the central bank rate has been steady between 5.75 and 7.0 percent (constituting a historic low) as targets were met.
-The spikes in headline inflation since 2009 have mainly been caused by weather conditions that resulted in bad harvests, thus being temporary disruptions only.
-Another BI measure to tighten monetary policy was the raising of the reserve requirements on both local and foreign currency deposits at Indonesian banks.
+Between February 2012 and June 2013, the country's benchmark interest rate (BI rate) had been set at a historic low of 5.75 percent.
+After this period, inflationary pressures increased due to higher fuel prices and global uncertainty about the US quantitative easing program.
+Subsequent capital outflows resulted in sharp rupiah depreciation.
+Therefore, Bank Indonesia adjusted its BI rate upwards.
+Another measure to tighten monetary policy was the raising of the reserve requirements on both local and foreign currency deposits at Indonesian banks.
 Lastly, BI curtailed foreign investors' demand for Central Bank bills (SBIs) by extending the required holding period from one to six months, stretching the maturity of SBI issues to nine months and by introducing longer maturity non-tradable term deposits (which are available to banks only).
-These measures aim at mitigating the flow of 'hot money' into Indonesia.
+These measures aimed at mitigating the flow of 'hot money' into Indonesia.